Top 7 Best Business Practices for Avoiding L1 Visa Rejection

 USCIS sees job positions in a very strict sense: a marketing person performs marketing tasks and a salesperson makes sales.
 People don’t have hybrid duties in their job descriptions, according to the USCIS.
 We know that you may have flexibility or multi-layered positions in the workplace, but for the purpose of your L1 application, roles need to be defined and described very strictly as per USCIS guidelines.
 Here is how:

 Reflection of Managerial Activity or Special Skills – It’s important to ensure that every position being directly managed by the L1 applicant is eligible as a Managerial position (Bachelor’s degree minimum required) or special skills position.
 To verify this go to www.onetonline.org and type in the name of the position for which you are being recruited.
 If the position does not meet USCIS requirements, try to find a job title that does while still meeting the concrete needs of the position.

 #7 Make sure you have professionals write your L1 visa business plan

 USCIS reads thousands of business plans every year.
 Some meet their requirements, some don’t.
 We know they are looking for specific items to be communicated in the business plan.
 If something is missing, or if something is communicated in a way that they don’t understand, they might respond with a Request for Evidence for clarification sake.
 Our professional writers know what information USCIS wants and we know how to gather that information in order to present it to them to maximize chances of obtaining the L1 visa.

-Hopefully you’ve learned the basics behind meeting the initial set of USCIS L-1 requirements.
-For next steps, we suggest you take a look at our sample business plans and contact us to start planning the next steps in your L-1 Joorney.
+Hopefully, you’ve learned the basics behind meeting the initial set of USCIS L-1 requirements.
+For the next steps, we suggest you take a look at our sample business plans and contact us to start planning the next steps in your L-1 Joorney.